DataONEorg/hashstore/README.md

 - To delete an object and all its associated reference files, call the Public API method `delete_object`.
-- Note, `delete_object` and `store_object` are synchronized based on a given 'pid'.
-An object that is in the process of being stored based on a pid should not be deleted at the same time.
+- Note, `delete_object` and `store_object` are synchronized processes based on a given `pid`.
   Additionally, `delete_object` further synchronizes with `tag_object` based on a `cid`.
 Every object is stored once, is unique and shares one cid reference file.
-The API calls to access this cid reference file must be coordinated to prevent file system locking exceptions.

 ###### Working with metadata (store, retrieve, delete)